eclipsesource/tabris-decorators/doc/redux/StateProvider.md

 let stateProvider: StateProvider<MyState, MyAction> = store; // OK
 ```

-The `State` may be any type, but `Action` must implement be an object with an `type` property: `{type: any}`.
+The `State` may be any type, but `Action` must implement an object with an `type` property: `{type: any}`.

 **If no type parameters are given they default to the `DefaultRootState` and `AnyAction` interfaces, respectively.
 This is useful for [module augmentation](./types.md).**

 ## constructor

-The constructor takes a single object that may implement all or part of the `StateProvider` interface, so a redux store, any object literal with the below methods, or - technically - another instance of `StateProvider`:
+The constructor takes a single object that may implement all or part of the `StateProvider` interface, so a redux store, any object literal with the below methods, or - technically - another instance of `StateProvider`: (TODO: there is a verb missing somewhere)

 ```ts
 const stateProvider = new StateProvider<State, MyAction>({getState, subscribe, dispatch});